kilpkonn/msc-thesis/main.typ

 Syntactic matches (equality) is too strict metric as we actually care about semantic equality of programs.
 The metric may depend more on the style of the program and the formatting than on the real capabilities of the tool.
-Syntactic matches also suffers from squashing multiple terms to `Many` option as the new holes produced by _Many_ are obviously not what was written by user.
+Syntactic matches also suffers from squashing multiple terms to ```rust Many``` option as the new holes produced by _Many_ are obviously not what was written by user.

 Average time and number of terms per hole are significantly affected by few categories that some may consider outliers.
 We have decided to not filter them out to also show that our tool is a poor fit for some types of programs.